samhux/privacy_policy/privacy_policy.md

 The security of your personal information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 While we strive to use commercially acceptable means to protect your personal information, we cannot guarantee its absolute security.

+## Parental rights/access to data

+No user information is collected by this app for parents to request deletion of.
+Children are not able to share their personal information directly from the app.

 ## Changes To This Privacy Policy